miky21121996/CLASS2-HCUR/README.md

   h. depth_obs: depth around which model values are extracted to compare (leave 3)
   i. nan_treshold: percentage treshold above which values are not accepted OUTPUT VARIABLES
+  l. work_dir: directory where all tool will work
-  l. path_to_accepted_metadata_obs_file: location of metadata file created after checks
+  m. path_to_accepted_metadata_obs_file: location of metadata file created after checks
-  m. path_to_destag_output_folder: location of folder in which destaggered model files are created
+  n. path_to_destag_output_folder: location of folder in which destaggered model files are created (if you want to create destaggered files from scratch, delete the folder before the run, if you already have destaggered files just indicate the path)
-  n. path_to_out_mod_ts: location of extracted model time series nc files
+  o. path_to_out_mod_ts: location of extracted model time series nc files
-  o. path_to_out_obs_ts: location of extracted observation time series nc files
+  p. path_to_out_obs_ts: location of extracted observation time series nc files

 2. run: sh main_mod.sh